libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step2.rst

 Here is a typical snapshot at the end of 10 ps of dynamics.
-Note the large number of defects, indicating that the fracture surface is not atomically smooth as we know it it found to be in experiments.
+Note the large number of defects, indicating that the fracture surface is not atomically smooth as we find it to be in experiments.
 In your simulation you may be able to spot signs of energy dissipation mechanisms, such as dislocation emission from the crack tip.